Isospectrality and configurational entropy as testing tools for bottom-up AdS/QCD: Isospectrality

 \subsection{General idea}

-In a plain and simple form of speaking, isospectrality is the study of objects that share the same spectrum.
-These objects include geometrical structures, isospectral manifolds, differential operators, and other mathematical structures.

 In physics, isospectrality deals with two Hamiltonians having the same energy spectrum.
-This discussion was developed up to the beginning 80s in the context of the Darboux transform, a result of second-order differential ordinary equations in the 19th century \cite{darboux1882proposition}, \cite{abraham1980changes,mielnik1984factorization}.
-However, at the beginning of this decade, isospectrality found in supersymmetric quantum mechanics \cite{Witten:1981nf} a new formulation, which is now one of the most popular.
+This discussion was developed up to the early 1980s in the context of the Darboux transform, a result of second-order differential ordinary equations in the nineteenth century \cite{darboux1882proposition, abraham1980changes, mielnik1984factorization}.
+However, at the beginning of the 80s decade, isospectrality was found in supersymmetric quantum mechanics as a new formulation, which is now one of the most popular \cite{Witten:1981nf}.
 The methods used in this manuscript follow the ideas developed in \cite{Cooper:1994eh}, which is standard in supersymmetric quantum mechanics.
-This Darboux procedure have ha been used to deform topological defects \cite{Bazeia:2002xg}.
-In Ref. \cite{Vega:2016gip}, the supersymmetric quantum mechanical procedure for producing a one-parameter family of isospectral potentials has been considered in the context of bottom-up holography.
+In Ref. \cite{Vega:2016gip}, the supersymmetric quantum mechanical procedure to produce a monoparametric family of isospectral potentials has been considered in the context of bottom-up holography.
 In the following, we provide the details of this procedure.

-Our starting point is considering a potential $V(z)$, with an associated set of eigenvalues and eigenfunctions $\{\lambda_n,\,\phi_n(z)\}$.
-The idea of isospectrality can be motivated by the following query: Does any other potential, $\hat{V}(z)$, share the same eigenvalues $\lambda_n$ with $V(z)$?
+Our starting point is considering a potential $V_1(z)$, with an associated set of eigenvalues and eigenfunctions $\{\lambda_n,\,\phi_n(z)\}$.
+The idea of isospectrality can be motivated by the following query: Does any other potential, $\hat{V}(z)$, share the same eigenvalues $\lambda_n$ with $V_1(z)$?
 The answer emerges in terms of the so-called superpotential $W$.